romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Under which circumstance is GitHub Packages NOT the appropriate tool to use?
+Q: Under which circumstance is GitHub Packages NOT the appropriate tool to use?
 <details><summary>Show the answer</summary><p>

 - **When desiring to share code between methods within your application**